scipy-conference/scipy_proceedings/papers/aaron_meurer/paper.rst

 (e.g., `+`, `-`, `*`, `/`, and `@`), and array-aware functions (e.g., for
 linear algebra, statistical reductions, and element-wise computation).
-Array indexing semantics extend built-in Python sequence `__getitem__()` indexing semantics to support element access across multiple dimensions (`Fig. 1b`_).
-Indexing an array using a boolean array (also known as "masking") is an optional standardized behavior.
-The result of a mask operation is data-dependent and thus difficult to implement in array libraries relying on static analysis for graph-based optimization.
+Array indexing semantics extend built-in Python sequence `__getitem__()` indexing semantics to support element access across multiple dimensions (`Fig. 1b`_). [#]_ Indexing an array using a boolean array (also known as "masking") is an optional standardized behavior. [#]_ The result of a mask operation is data-dependent and thus difficult to implement in array libraries relying on static analysis for graph-based optimization.

+.. [#] The array API standard includes support for in-place operations via `__setitem__()`; however, behavior is undefined if an in-place operation would affect arrays other than the target array (e.g., in array libraries supporting multiple "views" of the same underlying memory).

+.. [#] While not currently supported, integer array indexing may be included in a future revision of the array API standard.

 Array Interaction
 -----------------